gomorpheus/morpheus-docs/troubleshooting/Deleting_Instances.rst

 It is not possible to delete and Instance from the Provisioning section without removing the associated Infrastructure/VM's.
 However this can be accomplished from the Infrastructure section by deselecting "Remove Infrastructure" when deleting the VM:

-1. Navigate to the Virtual Machine record by clicking on the VM's name in the Virtual Machines section in the Instances details section, or by navigating to `Infrastructure - Hosts - Virtual Machines` and selecting the VM.
+1. Navigate to the Virtual Machine record by clicking on the VM's name in the Virtual Machines section in the Instances details section, or by navigating to `Infrastructure -> Compute - Virtual Machines` and selecting the VM.

 ..
 TIP: Global Search makes it easy to find resources in any section.